omvijaysharma/play-store/Math 300 : mcq quiz/Private_policy.md

 ## Ads & Consent
 - The app may show personalized or non-personalized ads based on Google AdMob settings.
 - No age or personal data is collected from the user to target ads.
-- Rewarded ads must be watched fully to unlock features (e.g., Skip Level, 50:50 lifeline).
+- Rewarded ads must be watched fully to unlock features (e.g., Skip Level, 50:50).

 ## Changes to This Privacy Policy
 I may update this Privacy Policy from time to time.